 - (f) Multiple fractures involving skull or face (804).

 - (h) History of epidural, subdural, subarachnoid, or intercerebral hematoma (852).

 - (i) An associated abscess (326) or meningitis (958.8). (j) Cerebrospinal fluid rhinorrhea (349.81) or otorrhea (388.61) persisting more than seven days. (k) Focal neurologic signs.

 - (l) Radiographic evidence of retained foreign body or bone fragments secondary to the trauma and/or operative procedure in the brain.

 - (m) Leptomeningeal cysts or Arteriovenous Fistula.

 History of moderate head injury (854.03) is disqualifying.
-After 2 years post-injury, applicants may be qualified if neurological consultation shows no residual dysfunction or complications.
-Moderate head injuries are defined as unconsciousness, amnesia, or disorientation of person, place, or time alone or in combination, of more than 1 and less than 24-hours duration post-injury, or linear skull fracture.
+After two years post-injury, applicants may be qualified if neurological consultation shows no residual dysfunction or complications.
+Moderate head injuries are defined as unconsciousness, amnesia, or disorientation of person, place, or time alone or in combination, of more than one and less than 24-hours duration post-injury, or linear skull fracture.

 History of mild head injury (854.02) is disqualifying.
-After 1 month post-injury, applicants may be qualified if a neurological evaluation shows no residual dysfunction or complications.
-Mild head injuries are defined as a period of unconsciousness, amnesia, or disorientation of person, place, or time, alone or in combination of 1 hour or less postinjury.
+After one month post-injury, applicants may be qualified if a neurological evaluation shows no residual dysfunction or complications.
+Mild head injuries are defined as a period of unconsciousness, amnesia, or disorientation of person, place, or time, alone or in a combination of one hour or less postinjury.

 Infectious Diseases of the Central Nervous System